 The Best Investment Strategies

-Which of These Top Investing Stategies, Styles Theories is Best for You?
+Which of These Top Investing Strategies and Styles is Best for You?

-The best investing strategies are the ones that work best for the individual investor.
-In different words, Investing strategies are like food diets: There is no "best investment strategy" except the one that works best for you.
+The best investing strategies are not always the ones that have the greatest historical returns.
+The best strategies are those that work best for the individual investor's objectives and risk tolerance.
+In different words, investing strategies are like food diets: The best strategy is the one that works best for you.

-Also, you don't want to implement an investment strategy and find that you want to abandon it for some hot new trend you discovered in a magazine article.
+Also, you don't want to implement an investment strategy and find that you want to abandon it for some hot new trend you discovered online.
 Don't get confused by all of the too-good-to-be-true flavors of the month.
 Stick to the time-tested basics.

 To use another familiar metaphor, investing styles and tactics are like the clothes that fit you best.
 You don't need anything expensive or tailor-made; you need something comfortable that will last a long time, especially if your investment objective is long-term (10 years or more).